The Summerside Neighbourhood

 The publicly-owned portion of the ESA covers 44 ha.
 The site contains marshes and floodplain woods along the Thames River, old fields, shrub thickets and mature woodlands on higher, rolling land, and some active and retired agricultural fields.
 To the west of Meadowlily Road along the Thames is the Meadowlily Nature Preserve, owned by the Thames Talbot Land Trust.
 The public is allowed to hike the trail through the preserve

 The map shows the access points and trail system.
 The main access point is on Meadowlily Road not far from the river.
 About 4 km of trails loop through the ESA on gently sloping terrain.
 The managed trails are marked with yellow blazes painted on the trees.

 Over 60 archaeological sites are documented in the Meadowlily area, especially on the Ingersoll Moraine.
 These sites span the entire 11,000 years of prehistory and include everything from camps to villages, and sites where other objects have been found.

 In the early 19th century, private homes for commissioned officers were built along the east end of Commissioners Road.
 One such house was built in 1848 on Park Farm.
 This farm was sold to the Fraser family in 1908.
 Portions of the property were used for farming, but the wooded areas were protected by Harrison Fraser, who tended the area until his death in 1982.
 At that time, the City of London obtained his land.
 The Park Farm estate has been maintained and its future use is under review.

 Parks and Other Places of Interest

-Summerside is home to the City Wide Sports Park as well as a number of green spaces.
+Summerside is home to the City Wide Sports Park, the Meadowgate Soccer Fields, MeadowGate Park as well as a number of unnamed green spaces and parks.